 Professor Sullivan joined the Temple faculty in 2018 and teaches in the Criminal Justice Department and the Political Science Department.
 Her academic career includes teaching at Widener Law School, San Francisco School of Law, and Saint Joseph's University.

-Professor Sullivan is a lawyer, academic and TV news commentator.
-She graduated from Rutgers Law School, Order of the Coif, in 1990.
-After law school she clerked for a federal Judge on the Third Circuit Court of Appeals, (now a Justice on the US Supreme Court) before practicing law in New York and in San Francisco.
-Her areas of academic expertise include Constitutional Law, White Collar Crime, Criminal Procedure, First Amendment Law and Race in America.
-In the past she has taught World Literature in Translation at St. Joseph's University in Philadelphia and a range of legal courses at San Francisco School of Law and Widener.
+Professor Sullivan graduated from Rutgers Law School, Order of the Coif in 1990.
+Following law school, she clerked for a federal Judge on the Third Circuit Court of Appeals (now a US Supreme Court Justice), and then practiced law as a litigator for in excess of ten years in New York and in San Francisco.
+Her areas of practice included Constitutional Law, White Collar Crime, Criminal Procedure, First Amendment Law, and Civil Rights.
+She has served indigent clients pro bono in family law matters including the representation of battered women and represented plaintiffs pro bono in employment discrimination litigation.

 Professor Sullivan is a regular Commentator on current events, crime and politics for international television news outlets including the BBC and TRT International TV and a frequent guest commentator for local and international radio news outlets such as KYW in Philadelphia and BBC Essex.

 - Crime and Justice Around the Globe (CJ)

 - American Government (POLS

 - The History and Significance of Race (POLS)

 Professor Sue Sullivan provided live television commentary on TRT World regarding gun control, after the tragedy in California.

 Professor Sue Sullivan provided live television commentary on TRT World in January, on the voting of Kevin McCarthy as leader of the U.S. House of...